AhChao/Web-Crawler-Playwright/README.md

 ## Implementation Details

+- Front-end:
+  - HTML for structure
+  - CSS for styling (in separate files)
-- Front-end: HTML, CSS, JavaScript
+  - JavaScript for functionality (modular organization)
 - Back-end: Node.js, Express
 - Web Crawling: Playwright
 - Output: Markdown files and a list of all visited URLs